mahdikoubaa1/Satellite-Pattern-Analysis-for-Renewables-SpaR-tool/README.md

 * The training dataset is a set of pixels that we sample from labeled polygons drawn on the raster.
 * Pixels sampled from a polygon get the same label (solarfarm or not solarfarm) as the polygon.
-* Each sample contains 13 values
+* Each sample contains 13 values.
-* We are using all 13 bands except band 11 to train the model
+* We are using all 13 bands except band 11 to train the model.

 ## Aerial Segmentation models
 ### Segformer architecture using mit-b5 encoder finetuned on multi-scale PV dataset ([link](https://huggingface.co/docs/transformers/en/model_doc/segformer)).